krahets/hello-algo/en/docs/chapter_computational_complexity/iteration_and_recursion.md

 [file]{recursion}-[class]{}-[func]{tail_recur}
 ```

-The execution process of tail recursion is shown in the following figure.
+The execution process of tail recursion is shown in the figure below.
 Comparing regular recursion and tail recursion, the point of the summation operation is different.

 - **Regular recursion**: The summation operation occurs during the "returning" phase, requiring another summation after each layer returns.
 - **Tail recursion**: The summation operation occurs during the "calling" phase, and the "returning" phase only involves returning through each layer.